NBKRedSpy/BindEnterToMouse/README.md

 |--|--|--|
 |MouseBind|Mouse4|The mouse button to bind to.  |

+# Compatibility
+Save to add and remove from existing saves.
+Should be compatible with any mod that does not rebind the target mouse button or the "Return" keybinding action.

 # Thanks

 Special thanks to gponick.
 This is completely based off of their Escape Key binding code found here: